kognifai/IoT/README.md

 ### IoT Cloud dispatcher
-The IOT gateway ensure connectivity by serving as an adapter between devices and instruments in the field and the cloud services.
+The IOT gateway ensures connectivity by serving as an adapter between devices and instruments in the field and on the cloud services.
 It relays messages from the IoT hub/Event hub to the correct recipients on the cloud side.
 The Kognifai IoT Cloud dispatcher does also make it possible to send messages back to specific edge installations from the cloud in a secure manner.

 ### Storage
 This is the layer in which the IoT data is stored and retrieved.
 The Kognifai Storage Solution can be deployed both at the edge and in the cloud.